-With an upcoming PSD2 deadline, many European banks are falling behind the curve.
-We look at why APIs and open banking are critical for scaling and what US banks can learn from what’s happening across the pond.
+In this blog, we look at why APIs and open banking are critical for scalability and what US banks can learn from what’s happening across the pond.

-PSD2 has been viewed as the driving force behind banking across the pond, with many banks viewing the shift as more of a compliance play than a growth one.
+PSD2 has been viewed as the driving force behind banking across the board, with many banks viewing the shift as more of a compliance play than a growth one.
 Many banks view this shift as a threat rather than a commercialization opportunity.
 The truth is, many of the tenets of PSD2 are rooted in customer preferences as well.
-Customers want better security, more personalized offerings, and frictionless payments—all of which banks have been hard pressed to deliver in a timely manner.
+Customers want better security, more personalized offerings, and frictionless payments—all of which banks have been hard-pressed to deliver in a timely manner.

 Seamlessness is at the heart of payments, and seamlessness requires standardization, adherence to best practices, and protocol.
 To scale, the open banking universe needs to address fragmented API standardization, which can actually have the opposite effect when not addressed.

-Standardization will not only aid the open banking movement, but will quicken the pace of innovation.
+Standardization will not only aid the open banking movement but will also quicken the pace of innovation.
 If the goal of open banking is innovation fueled by connectedness, the connectedness factor has to be rock solid.
-Unfortunately, with over 4,000 banks in Europe using somewhat inconsistent standards, these necessary connections are suffering.

 The key is for banks to view fintech partnerships via open APIs as a way to better engage and retain customers.
 It enables faster development of more customer-centric offerings.
 Even in the US, which is outside of the PSD2 directive, banks stand to benefit from APIs.
-Many banks already use private APIs within their own organization to improve operational efficiency and some are experimenting with partner APIs to expand to new channels and broaden product lines.
-US banks have perhaps been slower to adopt an open API mentality because of security concerns; however, consumer sentiment around open banking is unmistakable.
-American Banker points out that by 2017, 87% of people preferred adopting a fintech application over using a product or service offered by a traditional financial services provider.
+Many banks already use private APIs within their own organization to improve operational efficiency, and some are experimenting with partner APIs to expand to new channels and broaden product lines.
+US banks have perhaps been slower to adopt an open API mentality because of security concerns.
+However, consumer sentiment around open banking is unmistakable.

-The move towards open banking is slower than anticipated, but the ecosystem continues to forge ahead.
-Forward-thinking FIs—especially in the US—should consider the myriad of benefits that open banking affords.
+The move toward open banking is slower than anticipated, but the ecosystem continues to forge ahead.
+It’s time for FIs to consider the myriad of benefits that open banking affords.
 In addition to increasing the depth of product lines, open banking facilitates innovation and improves speed to market.
-While security will always remain a concern, partnering with fintechs that have a proven track record in this area can prove to be beneficial in propelling proactive FIs to the front of the line when it comes to consumer preference.
+While security will always remain a concern, partnering with Fintechs that have a proven track record in this area can prove to be beneficial in propelling proactive FIs to the front of the line when it comes to consumer preference.